angellgunn/alternate-silversurfer/content/about.en.md

 Calvino's latest development was the creation of a photographic avatar made by AI.
 He provided the prompt and chose the best of the images that most appealed to him and resembled his own self-image (I confess I had imagined him somewhat differently).

 ![](/authors/bcalvino.jpg)
-_Baldolino Calvino in a region of São Brandão Island (Hy-Brasil) that reminds him of the Sertão in Pernambuco, his homeland._
+_Baldolino Calvino in a region of Saint Brandons Island (Hy-Brasil) that reminds him of the Sertão (outback) in Pernambuco, his homeland._

 ## João Calangro